comparison

 Second, is the Mindbody marketplace driving meaningful new-client discovery for your studio, or is it taking commission on clients who would have booked direct anyway?
 UK studios tend toward the latter.
 If marketplace discovery is genuinely material, the commission is the price of that discovery and the trade-off is one to weigh consciously.
 If marketplace discovery is incidental, the commission is pure cost and Junocal recovers it directly.

 Third, do you run term-based courses as a meaningful part of your revenue, and does Mindbody's workaround over recurring classes give you grief at swap time, refund time, or waitlist time?
-If yes, the schema-level support Junocal ships matters operationally.
+If yes, the built-in support Junocal ships matters operationally.
 If you don't run terms or run them only loosely, this dimension is less important and Junocal's standard recurring-class flow still covers it.

 For a UK pilates studio that answers "one to five instructors, marketplace mostly incidental, terms are real," Junocal is structurally a better fit and operationally cheaper by a large margin.
 The 14-day free trial means the financial decision is reversible — run Junocal in parallel for two weeks and the answer becomes clear from your own operations.